-5. Type BOOT (or BOOT followed by the name of the device that contains operating system software) at the console prompt and press Return to return to normal operation.
+5. Type BOOT (or BOOT followed by the name of the device that contains operating system software, for example, BOOT DUA0) at the console prompt and press Return to return to normal operation.

 Format the Fixed Disk

 If you found a bad block on your disk after running the format verifier, you will need to format the fixed disk.